mhaseebtariq/data-scientist-demystified/README.md

 ![Model Explanation](./model-effects.png)

-* The different colours explain the contribution of different predictors in the forecast
+* The different colours explain the contribution of (each group of) predictors in the forecast
+* The (annotated) peaks can be explained by the "Christmas" effect

 #### What is required from our data scientist
 * Knowledge of visualisation techniques and frameworks